nguerrao/ADA-or-Nada-/index.md

 ### Circadian rythm

-In order to answer the first question, we need an Instagram dataset containing the hour of posting, therefore this dataset from Github will be used.
-It contains the time of posting as well as the user ID.
-For the second question, we will use another dataset on GitHub containing user ID as well as their number of followers and followees and the number of posts.
-For the third question, we will use Huawei Social Network Data, more precisely, the Instagram network consisting of 1000 nodes and 4933 edges
+In order to try to compare the posts rythm of our Instagram dataset [source] with the tweet rythm in the paper, we tried to plot the number of tweets per hour.
+This task was done by a normalization of time in the dataset.
+DATA PREPROCESSING?
+The result was the following:

 <p align="center">
 <img src="./CR.PNG" width="300" />
  </p>

+We can see that the rythm of posting is similar to the circadian rythm, except that is it shifted to the right.
+This means the minimum is ... whereas it was at time ... for the tweet dataset.
+We see in the picture below behavior similar to Twitter.
+We have a shift peak at midnight and then we notice a decrease during the night.
+In addition, there is an increase in the morning, which develops during the day.
+Regarding the days of the week, we could not find the database necessary to examine this behavior on a daily basis.
+However, we got similar results to the Twitter data analysis.
+Thus, we conclude that this suggestion can be generalized for each social network and not specifically for Twitter.

  ### Attention vs. Productivity